Online conversations about Paganism and various paths have great things to offer, but you should keep some things in mind.

-Learned skills: People aren’t born knowing how to communicate clearly online.
-Accept that there may be some rough spots as you learn or enter new spaces.
+- Learned skills: People aren’t born knowing how to communicate clearly online.
+Except that there may be some rough spots as you learn or enter new spaces.

 We’re not mind readers: People online have only what you say to go by.
 Don’t expect them to read your mind.
-If something upset you, or you get a very different kind of response than you were expecting, ask questions.
+If something upset you, ask questions.
 Did they mean that?
 If you’re confused, no one will know if you don’t speak up.